alwsl/alwsl/README.md

 ---

-alwsl is licensed under the term of the latest MIT license. archlinux and any other components included, installed or fetched come with their own respective license.
+<sub>alwsl is licensed under the terms of the latest MIT license. archlinux and any other components included, installed or fetched come with their own respective license.</sub>